amanbadone/MLHDataHackathon/README.md

 ## Description

-This project was developed by Aman Badone, for the purpose of just a fun hackathon event conducted by MLH during October 13-15.Based upon the theme of "Data".And ultimately Predicts Agricultural Produce nased upon area and year as the features
+This project was developed by Aman Badone, for the purpose of just a fun hackathon event conducted by MLH during October 13-15.Based upon the theme of "Data".And ultimately Predicts Agricultural Produce based upon area and year as the features

 ## Table of Contents